 If you suspect your dog may be overweight, you’ve taken an important first step toward addressing the problem: recognition.
 However, your veterinarian needs to be part of the solution.
 Your veterinarian can create an appropriate nutrition and exercise program to help your canine companion achieve their ideal weight and body condition.
 And members of the veterinary team can provide support and encouragement along your dog’s weight loss journey (if one is necessary).

 A different dog food may be needed

 Your veterinarian may recommend feeding a specifically formulated dog food to help your four-legged friend lose weight safely.
 That’s because weight management diets are designed to provide all of the nutrients a dog needs while reducing the number of calories eaten.
 Diamond CARE Weight Management Formula for Adult Dogs is one such diet that can help address your canine companion’s weight issues.
-You can learn more about this new dog food by visiting the product information page.
+You can learn more by visiting the product information page.

 Remember, it’s not too late to help your best friend live a healthier, more active life.